crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365-Part2.md

 ```c#
 var url = xrmBrowser.Entity.GetValue("websiteurl");
 ```
+And then, perform an Assert to make sure the url has the value we expect.

 The above code is available on Github.
 Feel free to send a Pull Request if you see any errors or want to suggest any improvements.
 You can also clone the repository and run the tests locally if you want to try it yourself. https://github.com/crisfervil/EasyReproTest/blob/master/src/EasyReproTest/ContactTests.cs